DanielOdozi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13 - change group owner to school for the file hello

-Task 14 - change owner to betty and the group owner to school
+Task 14 - change owner to vincent and the group owner to staff

-Task 15 - change owner and group owner of file to betty and school
+Task 15 - change owner and group owner of file to vincent and staff

 Task 16 - change the owner of the file if file is owned by user guillaume